 - 1. Stop the source and confine the spill - 2.
-Immediately notify the EHSD for assistance - 3.
+Immediately notify EHS-RSS for assistance - 3.
 Warn others and isolate the area - 4.
 Soak up any free-standing liquid - 5.
 Wash area with soap and water or commercial decontamination solution - 6.
-Survey area (portable instrument and/or smear survey), documenting all surveys - 7.
+Survey area (portable instrument and/or smear survey).
+Document all surveys. - 7.
 Repeat wash and survey, if necessary - 8.
 Identify and decontaminate any secondary contamination locations - 9.
 Monitor personnel for contamination during and after cleanup - 10.
 Remove and bag any contaminated clothing - 11.
 Discard all refuse as radioactive waste - 12.
-Write an account of the incident and forward a copy to the EHSD
+Write an account of the incident and forward a copy to EHS-RSS

-If the spill involves millicurie quantities of iodine, exit and seal off room, notify the EHSD, and isolate personnel involved in spill for cleanup and bioassay
+Note: If the spill involves mCi quantities of volatiles such as iodine, exit and seal off room, notify EHS-RSS, and isolate personnel involved in spill for cleanup and bioassay.